|

 The upgraded system relies on wirelessly connected multiple insulator

-pollution monitoring modules - LC sensors, weather data logging, and remote
+pollution monitoring modules - LCMS modules, weather data logging, and remote

 actuation of insulator wetting module.

-sensors and summary data passed to the base station using WiFi (802.11
+points - LC sensors and summary data passed to the base station using WiFi

 |